 - Installing additional insulation in the attic or on the pipes.

 When the EEM work is completed, you should experience lower heating and cooling costs.
 Your home improvements can help you keep your monthly bills and expenses low and affordable.
 However, keep in mind, you are still responsible for paying the monthly mortgage payments.
 This type of loan should be treated similarly to an FHA loan that is offered when you purchase a home.
 It is important to continue making these monthly payments until you have completely paid off the loan.

-How do I qualify for the Energy Efficient Mortgage Program?
+What are the requirements for the Energy Efficient Mortgage Program?

-Before you apply for an energy efficient mortgage, you should review the eligibility qualifications.
+Before you apply for an Energy Efficient Mortgage, you should review the eligibility qualifications.
 Not every homeowner qualifies for this type of mortgage and there are certain requirements that must be met before a lender will agree to offer you this loan.
 To qualify for this mortgage, you must have:

 - The minimum amount of cash required to close the loan.